Shishou incident: Aftermath

-On 21 June, the paramilitary People's Armed Police surrounded Yonglong Hotel and recovered the dead body.
+On 21 June, the gendarme People's Armed Police surrounded Yonglong Hotel and recovered the dead body.
 Asia Times reported allegations that the co-owners of the hotel were family members of the mayor and the head of the local police, and the hotel was used as an illegal centre for drug trafficking; it reported that Tu Yuangao was murdered when he threatened to expose the illicit activities there.
 More than 200 people were injured in the clash.
 During the course of the resulting protest, three more dead bodies were found buried in the hotel basement.
 There were already five mysterious homicide cases at the hotel, but only two had been solved.

-A spokesman from the Shishou city government said experts from the state-run Ministry of Public Security and Tongji Medical Institute carried out an autopsy, which ostensibly confirmed that Tu committed suicide.
+A spokesman from the Shishou city government said experts from the Ministry of Public Security and Tongji Medical Institute carried out an autopsy, which ostensibly confirmed that Tu committed suicide.
 Tu was cremated at 4 am on 25 June 2009.
 The government promised the deceased's family a total of 80,000 yuan, including 30,000 yuan from the Yonglong Hotel, 35,000 yuan from the Shishou government and 15,000 yuan from the local Gaojimiao township government.